Per-Scholas-Org/MERN-TypeScript-7weeks/Week-4/Day-5/README.md

 ```

 Use react-router to create the following pages:
-1. The main page - it's path is `/`, the base path or root path of our app.
-This shows a title for the app and list of all the groceries the user has selected.
+### The main page - it's path is `/`, the base path or root path of our app.
+1. This shows a title for the app.
+2. A list of all the groceries the user has selected.

-2. The fruits page - it's path is `/fruits`
+### The fruits page - it's path is `/fruits`

-  a) This page shows a list of all the fruits.
+1. This page shows a list of all the fruits.
 There should be a checkbox next to each fruit.
-  b) When the user clicks on the checkbox next to a fruit, the fruit is added to the grocery list on the Main Page.
+2. When the user clicks on the checkbox next to a fruit, the fruit is added to the grocery list on the Main Page.
-  c) If the user navigates away from the Fruits Page to the homepage, and then navigates back, the fruits they have checked should still be checked.
+3. If the user navigates away from the Fruits Page to the homepage, and then navigates back, the fruits they have checked should still be checked.

-3. The vegetables page - it's path is `/vegetables`
+### The vegetables page - it's path is `/vegetables`

-  a) This page shows a list of all the vegetables.
+ 1. This page shows a list of all the vegetables.
 There should be a checkbox next to each vegetable.
-  b) When the user clicks on the checkbox next to a vegetable, the vegetable is added to the grocery list on the Main Page.
+ 2. When the user clicks on the checkbox next to a vegetable, the vegetable is added to the grocery list on the Main Page.
-  c) If the user navigates away from the Vegetables Page to the Main Page, and then navigates back, the vegetables they have checked should still be checked.
+ 3. If the user navigates away from the Vegetables Page to the Main Page, and then navigates back, the vegetables they have checked should still be checked.

 ### *Optional* Stretch Goal